pryv/dev-site/source/concepts.md

 Accesses can be made to expire after some time; see the `expireAfter` and `expires` attributes for more information.
 To disable an access please use `expireAfter=0`.

+## Webhooks

+External web services can register to data changes by setting up webhooks.

+Webhooks can only be created by app accesses.
+Once created, they will run, executing a HTTP POST request to the corresponding URL for each data change in the user account.
+Currently, we support notifications of data changes, a subsequent API call is necessary to fetch the changes content.
+In case of failure to send a request, the webhook will retry a defined number of times at a certain interval before becoming inactive after too many succeeding failures.
+All runs are saved which allows to monitor a webhook's health.

 <!-- TODO: See also [registering your app](#TODO). -->

 <!-- TODO: Rewrite this part....